Xomega-Net/Xomega.Docs/docs/tutorial/3-details/7-related-fields.md

 Now let's define a `customer info` structure for this data object, which will be used for reading customer information as part of the sales order, including additional customer fields that we want to display on the sales order details, such as the customer account number and territory.

 If you remember from the search screen, a customer object consists of a store and/or a person, so we will add a `store name` and a `person name` parameters to our structure.
-We'll also add the corresponding `store id` and `person id` hidden parameters, which we will need later in order to read address details.
+We'll also add the corresponding hidden parameters `store id` and `person id`, which we will need later to read address details.

 The resulting structure should look as shown below.